Question….

 So, What do we do?

 We learn from History.
 Automobiles as we know them will change, but they will still need roads of some sort to follow.
 There is some remarkable technology out there and if we can let go of the oil industry a bit, we can move into the 21st century a bit more gracefully.
 Check out these solar roadways: www.solarroadways.com, Think of the possibilities.!
 High Speed Rails?
-Well they should travel train and raodsdown the 1-95 corridor as well and should be as straight as possible, not curving around any little towns, I mean, we are talking HIGH SPEED Rails.!
+Well they should travel down the 1-95 corridor as well and should be as straight as possible, not curving around any little towns, I mean, we are talking HIGH SPEED Rails.!

 So come on People… Government Officials.. where is your backbone?
 Lets spend a little less on foreign ground and a little more here at home..